23 Nov European Cabinets: The Sleek Choice

 An overview of these special constructs

-If you’ve been doing a little research into cabinets, by now you are possibly aware of the general differences between Euro-style cabinets and the common American “Shaker” design.
+If you’ve been doing a little research into cabinets for your kitchen remodeling project, by now you are possibly aware of the general differences between Euro-style cabinets and the common American “Shaker” design.
 As amazing as it sounds, together they make up the majority of cabinet types used worldwide.
 In fact, they’ve been the primary models used in kitchens for years.

 A “Shaker” style cabinet is also known as “framed”.
 The door is literally a 4 piece frame that surrounds a middle recessed panel.
 The doors are hinged to, and lie on top of, its wooden box “face frame”.
 Euro style cabinets on the other hand are frameless; flat and smooth.
 They are also known as “full access” because the lack of a face frame and absence of a center stile allows unhindered entry into the cabinet.
 This brings us to another primary difference between the two, how the doors sit.
 The Shaker doors sit over the face frame, while a Euro style cabinet lies flush with it.